Martinc94/data-project/README.md

 *http://galwaylibrariesapi.ie/town/tuam*

 will return a list of Libraries in tuam town and some contact information.
-The data will be returned in JSON format, with the following properties for each Libraries:
+The data will be returned in JSON format, with the following properties for each Library:

     - *Name*: the Name of the Library.
     - *Phone*: the Phone Number of the Library.